rolfbecker/MIE_2.02_GeoInfo_WS2021/gi0805_SQL/README_SQL_to_be_installed.txt

 # In case the python projection library used by GDAL does not find the correct projection parameter database you can set it manually.
-# Open the Anaconda prompt and activate the environment you want to use (in my case geo or geo2).
+# Open the Anaconda prompt and activate the environment you want to use (in my case `geo`).

 # list operating system (Windows) environment variables
 Get-ChildItem -Path Env:\